 Back in 2014, HomeServe partnered with Reward Gateway to help them create an initial culture of appreciation.
 As part of the wider People Team, Roshine Bulpitt looked after HomeServe’s engagement strategy over the years.
 She’s recently transitioned into the Head of Engagement and Talent Development at HomeServe and works with the engagement advisors, leaders and managers to ensure they make a positive impact on employees.

 Originally, HomeServe started out with employee benefits and employee recognition.
 But seven years later, the organisation has rounded out its platform and it’s become a one-stop-shop for everything employees need.
 The platform has become a great way to connect its dispersed people, increase conversations and celebrate wins.
+HomeServe first launched its engagement platform in the UK and also runs platforms with RG in the U.S.

 Employees can find tools to help improve financial wellbeing, learn more about what's happening in the organisation with leadership communications and save on everyday items to help stretch their disposable income with benefits.